-This is our mom’s recipe, and she uses the finest ingredients to make these parmesan crusted chicken cutlets taste their best! ... and they are the best!
+This is our mom’s recipe, and she uses the finest ingredients to make these chicken cutlets taste their best! ... and they are the best!

-With our photos and tutorial, you’ll learn how to make these parmesan crusted chicken cutlets in just 5 easy steps!
+Learn how to make these parmesan-crusted chicken cutlets in just 5 easy steps!

-First, you will need the basics.
-Six simple ingredients plus the chicken cutlets are required to make them very flavorful.
+For our recipe, you will need 6 simple ingredients, plus chicken cutlets to make them very flavorful.

 Place a sheet of wax paper on your cutting board or granite counter.
 Place the chicken cutlets onto the wax paper.
 Then place another sheet of wax paper to cover the chicken.
 Use a meat tenderizer to pound each cutlet.
 Remove and discard the wax paper.

-1. Now, grab 3 breading pans, or three mixing bowls.
+1. First, take out 3 breading pans, or three mixing bowls.

 2. Next, prepare the bread crumb mixture in one pan and the egg mixture in another.